What are Robusta Coffee beans?

-Because Vietnam’s Robusta green coffee beans were primarily used for industrial purposes, quantity became far more important than quality over time.
+Because Vietnam’s Robusta green coffee beans were primarily used for industrial purposes, quantity became far more critical than quality over time.

-However, Robusta beans have a distinct flavor that can be enhanced by properly roasting them.
+However, Robusta beans have a distinct flavor that can be enhanced by adequately roasting them.

-High-quality, well-roasted Robusta coffee beans has many deep and earthy flavors that can result in incredibly unique cups of coffee.
+High-quality, well-roasted Robusta coffee beans have many deep and earthy flavors that can result in incredibly unique cups of coffee.